Spatial Desktop

 4. Send Data: “+ Add table to map” access this through the table explorer and the three dots expand and push your data to the map.

-5. Manage Map Layers: The "Layers" panel on the right displays the active data layers on your map.
+5. Manage Map Layers: To open the layers panel click on the Map Settings cogwheel button (note that map settings panel is collapsed by default.
+The "Layers" panel on the right displays the active data layers on your map.
 From here, you can toggle the visibility of a layer by clicking the eye icon next to its name, delete a layer by clicking the trash can icon, or edit a layer's styling by clicking the pencil icon.

 FSQ Spatial Desktop offers real-time rendering of up to 1 million points with interactive filtering and smooth animations.
 You can customize how your data is displayed on the map.
 For instance, you can: